General Convex Agreement with Near-Optimal Communication: Extractors

 We note that this definition is slightly different compared to the regular one.
-First, the regular definition uses the concept of min-entropy while for simplicity, we only consider subsets of size at least $k$, which is a weaker notion.
-Moreover, when building such a graph from an extractor, $n$, $m$ and $d$ are usually required to be powers of $2$, which is not the case here.
-Nevertheless, the extractor construction we use works for arbitrary $n$.
+First, the regular definition uses the concept of min-entropy while, for simplicity, we only consider subsets of size at least $k$, which leads to a weaker notion.
+Moreover, when building such a graph from an extractor, the values $n$, $m$ and $d$ are usually required to be powers of $2$, which is not the case here: the extractor construction we use works for arbitrary $n$.

 Random bipartite graphs are good extractors with high probability.
-However, generating a random bipartite graph and checking that it is an extractor would take exponential time.
-Given practical considerations and since we use hashes, which rely on the assumption that the adversary is computationally bounded, we can not allow ourselves this approach to constructing extractors.
-We thus turn our focus towards \textit{explicit} extractors.
-A graph is called \textit{explicit} if there exists a deterministic algorithm to build it in time polynomial in its size.
+However, our focus is on deterministic protocols.
+In addition, generating a random bipartite graph and checking that it is an extractor would take exponential time.
+We want to avoid exponential-time approaches: for practical considerations, and as our $\ca$ protocols make use of a hash function (which requires the adversary to be computationally-bounded).
+We thus turn our focus towards \emph{explicit} extractors.
+A graph $G$ is called \textbf{explicit} if there exists a deterministic algorithm that builds it within time polynomial in $G$'s size.

-The last point of interest is that the existing literature for extractors mainly focuses on the case where $k << n$.
-Meanwhile, for our use case, we want $k \geq t$ and thus our interest lies in what are called \textit{high min-entropy} extractors, which have seen much sparser coverage.
-We give an explicit extractor with near-optimal properties for our use case:
+The last point of interest is that the existing literature for extractors mainly focuses on the case where $k \ll n$.
+For our use case, we want $k \geq t$ and hence our interest lies in what are called \textit{high min-entropy} extractors, which have not been explored as much.